Akrog/ansible-role-storage/README.md

 playbook first creates an LVM Volume Group backed by a device loop.
 Using this VG we can create volumes and export them via iSCSI using the LIO target.

-The playbook will setup all required packages on the controller and proceed to set up the storage (LVM VG).
-Then, for each consumer node, it will create a volume, attach it to its consumer node, detach it, and finally delete the volume.
-So if our inventory has 2 consumer nodes, we'll create 2 volumes and attach one to a node.
+The playbook will install all required packages on the controller and proceed to set up the storage (LVM VG).
+Then it will create a volume, attach it to the node, present the device where it has been attached, detach it, and finally delete the volume.

+Running the example playbook will install packages in the system and present a VG to our system, so we recommend to either run these commands inside a VM or change the value of the IP variable to the IP of a VM.

 To run the playbook we'll first need to install the role.